stooke/graal/docs/reference-manual/languages/llvm/native-execution.md

   * System calls
     * System calls with only limited support are read, readv, write, writev, open, close, dup, dup2, lseek, stat, fstat, lstat, chmod, fchmod, ioctl, fcntl, unlink, rmdir, utimensat, uname, set_tid_address, gettid, getppid, getpid, getcwd, exit, exit_group, clock_gettime, arch_prctl.
     * The functionality is limited to common terminal IO, process control and file system operations.
-    * Some syscalls are implemented as a noop and/or return errors warning that they are not available, e.g. chown, lchown, fchown, brk, rt_sigaction, sigprocmask, futex.
+    * Some syscalls are implemented as a noop and/or return errors warning that they are not available, e.g., chown, lchown, fchown, brk, rt_sigaction, sigprocmask, futex.
   * Musl libc
     * The musl libc library behaves differently than the more common glibc [in some cases](https://wiki.musl-libc.org/functional-differences-from-glibc.html).
   * The stack